-Oxygen Supply Cut off During Electrical Accident
+Oxygen Supply Cut off During Electrical Accident Can Cause Brain Damage

 - Direct electric shock (electrocution) of the brain and/or spinal cord can occur when the body comes in contact with a live electrical circuit.
 In this case the body completes an electrical circuit or acts as a conduit from a circuit to ground.

 - When the electrical contact (often prolonged) arrests the respiratory muscles or circulation, the blood and oxygen supply to the brain can be interrupted, resulting in ischemic injury.

 - An arc flash (or arc blast) is a short circuit that flashes from one exposed live conductor to another, or to ground.
 The explosion takes less than one second and produces a brilliant flash, intense heat, and a pressure blast equivalent to several sticks of dynamite.
 The intense pressure wave can exert a force on the human body that is capable of causing death or severe bodily harm.
 These arc-blasts can cause a concussive blow to the head.